 “Don’t try to buy at the bottom and sell at the top.
 It can’t be done – except by liars.” -Bernard Baruch

 Market volatility is stressful and controlling your emotions during these periods is critical.
 Market timing decisions are often emotional rather than rational and data based.
 We believe that making sudden large adjustments to portfolios is value destructive over time and a major reason for poor investor performance.
 Please see our Client Question titled Market Timing Does Not Work, where we discuss that: the stock market has historically increased over time despite frequent drawdowns, the average investor underperforms due to market timing mistakes, and the benefit of a diversified portfolio and a long time horizon.
+Past performance is no guarantee of future results.
+Diversification does not protect against market risk.
+All investing involves risk which you should be prepared to bear.

 “The best way to measure your investing success is not by whether you’re beating the market but by whether you’ve put in place a financial plan and behavioral discipline that are likely to get you where you want to go.” -Benjamin Graham